gersilva96/react-nextjs-boilerplate/README.md

 - [Scripts](#scripts)
 - [License](#license)

-# Microservice Template
+# React Front Template

-This is the template for an internal microservice written in typescript.
-It's aimed to only be used by other microservices, being always behind an API gateway, reverse proxy, etc.
+This is the template for React applications.

-In the /src-sample dir you will find a complete example on how this system could work, with methods related with sequelize and mongoose.
+In the /src-sample dir you will find a complete example on how this system could work.
 Even though you can use /src and /test from the scratch, it would be nice take a look frequently to src-sample and tests-sample.
 These dirs contains some functional samples on how to use the package.

 # Tools